Selective Re-appraisal of Sales

-- conduct one or more tests in each appraisal district to determine if it is likely sales chasing is occurring; and
+- conduct one or more tests in each CAD to determine if it is likely sales chasing is occurring; and

 - adjust the sample to correct for sales chasing in districts where sales chasing is likely.

 In situations where sample adjustments are required, PTD staff ensures that the sample contains properties that had no chance of unequal treatment by sales chasing.
-This is done by including sales that occurred too late in the study year for the sales price to be used by the appraisal district, by including sales from sources unavailable to the appraisal district or by including PTD staff appraisals.
+This is done by including sales that occurred too late in the study year for the sales price to be used by the CAD, by including sales from sources unavailable to the CAD or by including PTD staff appraisals.

-It is important to note that even in districts where samples are adjusted, if sold and unsold property is appraised equally at or near market value, the study findings will not be adverse to the school or appraisal district.
+It is important to note that even in districts where samples are adjusted, if sold and unsold property is appraised equally at or near market value, the study findings will not be adverse to the school or CAD.

 Questions and Answers about Margins of Error and Confidence Intervals in the Property Value Study

 95% confidence interval: The 95 percent confidence interval or range of values means that, on average, 95 out of 100 samples would result in a value that lies within the computed range of values.
 The correct value is assumed to be within the computed range of values.

 standard error: A “standard error” is a commonly used statistical term.
 It is a measure of the differences between an average and all the numbers that go into determining that average.
 Conceptually, it is somewhat similar to a coefficient of dispersion.

 “t-value”: The “t-value” is an adjustment factor that increases the margin of error as the sample size decreases.

 - What is a margin of error?
 How is it calculated?